ghorn/rrtstar_se2/README.md

 > sudo apt install libglfw3-dev libboost-stacktrace-dev libglm-dev libglew-dev libfreetype-dev libeigen3-dev libsoil-dev

+You need bazel to build the project.
+You can install it by downloading bazelisk from https://github.com/bazelbuild/bazelisk/releases and moving it to /usr/local/bin/bazel.
+Don't forget to `chmod +x /path/to/bazelisk`.

 To solve random path finding problems and see them in 3d, try running:

-> ./bazelisk-linux-amd64 run -c opt //:r3_vis
+> bazel run -c opt //:r3_vis
-> ./bazelisk-linux-amd64 run -c opt //:se2_vis
+> bazel run -c opt //:se2_vis

-bazelisk is a program that acts as a pass-through to bazel.
-It downloads bazel to ~/.cache/bazelisk and calls it transparently from there.
-A bazelisk binary is committed to this repository.